jmeadows17/formal-science/README.md

 # formal-science

-`formal-science` is an experimental pipeline for turning informal derivations into:
+`formal-science` is an experimental pipeline for turning informal physics and math derivations into:

 1. reviewed natural-language question/answer pairs,
 2. Lean 4 autoformalisation prompts,